Aboyne Lodge SEN Department

 - The school has an amount identified within its overall budget called the notional SEN budget.
 This is used for resources to support the progress of children with SEN. This is used to employ Learning Support Assistants to meet the needs of children with SEN, buy specialist equipment, books or stationary or provide specialised training for staff.

 - Where a child requires provision which exceeds the nationally prescribed threshold additional, top-up funding can be applied for through the local authority.
-(Exceptional Needs Funding).
+(Local High Needs Funding).

 - The Head Teacher and the SENCo discuss all the information they have about SEND in the school, including:

 o the children needing extra support

 o the children who have been identified as not making as much progress as would be expected

 And decide what resources/training and support is needed.